An Information-Theoretic Framework for Out-of-Distribution Generalization with Applications to Stochastic Gradient Langevin Dynamics: Introduction

-Information-theoretic generalization bounds have been established in the previous work \cite{wu2020information} and \cite{wang2022information}, under the context of transfer learning and domain adaption, respectively. \cite{masiha2021learning} also derived the KL-bounds using rate distortion theory.
+Information-theoretic generalization bounds have been established in the previous work \cite{wu2020information} and \cite{wang2022information}, under the context of transfer learning and domain adaptation, respectively.
+The KL-bounds are derived in \cite{masiha2021learning} utilizing the rate-distortion theory.
 If we ignore the minor difference of models in the generalization bounds, their results can be regarded as natural corollaries of our framework.
-Moreover, \cite{esposito2021generalization} also studied the generalization bounds using $f$-divergence, but it only considered the in-distribution case and the results are given in high-probability form.
-Furthermore, both \cite{lugosi2022generalization} and our work use the convex analysis (Legendre-Fenchel dual) to study the generalization.
-However, our work restricts the \emph{dependence measure} to $f$-divergence. \cite{lugosi2022generalization} did not designate the specific form of the dependence measure, but relied on the strong convexity of the dependence measure, which assumption does not hold for all $f$-divergence.
+Moreover, \cite{esposito2021generalization} also studied the generalization bounds using $f$-divergence, but it only considered the in-distribution case, and the results are given in \renjie{the} high-probability form.
+Furthermore, both \cite{lugosi2022generalization} and our work uses the convex analysis (Legendre-Fenchel dual) to study the generalization.
+However, our work restricts the \emph{dependence measure} to $f$-divergence or IPM.
+In contrast, \cite{lugosi2022generalization} did not designate the specific form of the dependence measure, but relied on the strong convexity of the dependence measure.
+This assumption does not hold for IPM and some of the $f$-divergence.
 Besides, \cite{lugosi2022generalization} did not consider the OOD generalization as well.
+In the final writing phase of this paper, we noticed \lele{two independent works~\cite{viallard2024tighter, wang2024f} that use} a similar technique to perform \renjie{the} generalization analysis.
+In particular, \cite{viallard2024tighter} derived PAC-Bayes bounds based on the $(f,\Gamma)$-divergence, which can be regarded as a high-probability counterpart of our paper. \cite{wang2024f} focused on the domain adaptation problem using $f$-divergence, and thus their models and methods are partially covered by this paper.
+Readers are referred to \cite{wang2024f} for more specific results under the context of domain adaptation.
+Additionally, \cite{perlaza2024generalization} studied the generalization error at a high level through the method of gaps, a technique for deriving the closed-form generalization error in terms of information-theoretic measures.
+The $f$-divergence was also employed to regularize the empirical risk minimization algorithm, as explored in \cite{daunas2024equivalence} and the references therein.